-- First, make sure to slice the zucchini very thin so it can bake quickly in the oven.
+- The zucchini is sliced very thin so it bakes quickly in the oven.

-- Next, take a few minutes to salt the zucchini.
-This will draw out excess moisture.
+- Salting the zucchini draws out excess moisture.
 Less juice will be released as the tart bakes so there is less chance the crust will get soggy.

-- With a galette, less is more.
-Resist the urge to stuff more filling into the tart.
+- Less is more.
 A schmear of cheese and a single layer of zucchini will be in perfect balance with the crust.

 - A topping of bread crumbs and grated parmesan cheese provides flavorful crunch and wicks away moisture as the zucchini bakes.